-This journey of only a few kilometres ranges from 20 minutes to 3 hours, depending on the traffic.
-The gradient of scenery also changes along the road, starting with the downtown buildings to shacks made from corrugated iron and wooden pallets.
+This journey of only a few kilometres ranges from twenty minutes to three hours, depending on the traffic.
+The gradient of scenery also changes along the road – starting with the downtown buildings to shacks made from corrugated iron and wooden pallets.

 Making necessary readjustments

-We observed most of the 28 teachers over the next two days and the trainers got together to discuss the results.
-We all came to the conclusion that most of the sessions we had thought would be relevant to the teachers were actually irrelevant, and that we all saw where the teachers had gaps in their knowledge and technique, and where we could give more useful sessions in replacement for the ones that we took away.
+We observed most of the 28 teachers over the next two days and got together to discuss the results.
+We came to the conclusion that most of the sessions we had thought would be relevant to the teachers were actually irrelevant.
+Also, we all saw where the teachers had gaps in their knowledge and technique, and where we could give more useful sessions in replacement for the ones that we took away.

-This did mean though that we were now writing sessions in our accommodation’s lobby after arriving back from the school in preparation for the next day – which was even more of a challenge when hot, tired, and still jet-lagged!
+This did mean though that we were now writing sessions in our accommodation’s lobby after arriving back from the school in preparation for the next day.
+Even more of a challenge when hot, tired, and still jet-lagged!